Type and press Enter.

 Around The World

-When the United States began demonizing cannabis, many countries around the world followed suit by enacting similar prohibitionist policies.
-The adoption of the Single Convention on Narcotic Drugs of 1961, embedded the anti-cannabis sentiment into international drug policy for decades.
-Since then several countries have taken significant steps to legalize or decriminalize cannabis, reflecting a global shift towards more progressive drug policies.
-Canada fully legalized both medicinal and recreational marijuana in 2018 after nearly a century of prohibition.
-Uruguay legalized cannabis in 2013, regulating every level of the market, while Thailand completely legalized cannabis in 2022.
-Portugal took a pioneering stance on drug policy by decriminalizing the possession and use of all drugs, including cannabis, in 2001.
-Their model has been applauded as a successful example of harm reduction, emphasizing treatment and support over incarceration.
-The Netherlands decriminalized for personal use back in 1976, emphasizing regulation over prohibition.
-Many other countries have also recently decriminalized cannabis possession including Germany, Mexico, Belize, Colombia, Costa Rica, Ecuador, Jamaica and Peru.
+When the United States began demonizing cannabis, many nations followed suit by implementing similar prohibitionist policies.
+The adoption of the Single Convention on Narcotic Drugs in 1961 entrenched these anti-cannabis attitudes into international law for decades.
+However, a growing number of countries have since taken steps toward legalization or decriminalization, marking a global shift toward more progressive drug policies.
+Canada fully legalized both medicinal and recreational cannabis in 2018, ending nearly a century of prohibition.
+Uruguay became a global pioneer in 2013 by legalizing cannabis and creating a regulated market.
+Thailand followed suit in 2022, legalizing cannabis entirely.
+Portugal set a precedent in 2001 by decriminalizing the possession and use of all drugs, including cannabis, focusing on harm reduction and rehabilitation rather than punishment.
+The Netherlands adopted a unique approach in 1976, decriminalizing cannabis for personal use and prioritizing regulation.
+In addition, many other nations have recently moved to decriminalize cannabis possession, including Germany, Mexico, Belize, Colombia, Costa Rica, Ecuador, Jamaica, and Peru.